 Of course, water is by far the best alternative to alcoholic beverages, and green tea has a host of health benefits.

 Water is essential for those in recovery.
-In some settings, water mixed with diet soda or juice could give off the impression of alcohol and reduce social discomfort.
+In some settings, water mixed with diet soda or juice could give off the impression of alcohol and reduce social drinking discomfort.

 Coffee contains the most prevalent drug in the world: caffeine.
 However, a simple cup of joe is relatively harmless for recovering alcoholics.